 if the compaction is enabled for a dataSource.

-Once a compaction task fails, the Coordinator simply finds the segments for the interval of the failed task again, and launches a new compaction task in the next run.
+Once a compaction task fails, the Coordinator simply checks the segments in the interval of the failed task again, and issues another compaction task in the next run.

-Note that segments are compactible if their total size is smaller than or equal to the configured
+- Total size of segments in the time chunk is smaller than or equal to the configured

 Here are some details with an example.
-Let us assume we have two dataSources (
+Suppose we have two dataSources (

-If the coordinator has enough task slots for compaction, this policy would continue searching for the next segments and return
+If the Coordinator has enough task slots for compaction, this policy will continue searching for the next segments and return

-If this is set, this policy will ignore the segments falling into the interval of (the end time of the very latest segment -
+If this is set, this policy will ignore the segments falling into the time chunk of (the end time of the most recent segment -